-The Fulbright Visiting Scholar Program offers three to five month grants to university faculty members, experienced professionals (with at least ten years of professional experience) and researchers for the following types of activities in the United States:
+The Fulbright Visiting Scholar Program offers three- to five-month grants to university faculty members, experienced professionals, and researchers for the following activities in the United States:

 - Lecturing: For educators to engage in full-time lecturing (teaching or consultation) at the university level.

 - Research: For scholars to conduct full-time advanced research at the post-doctoral level.